buildlyio/docs/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system and preference for [Humanitec](https://humanitec.com) and Walhall
+Add additional notes about how to deploy this on a live system.

 ## Built With